philbowles/PangolinMQTT/docs/api.md

-MQTT_SERVER_UNAVAILABLE, // usually when server crashes or times out UNRECOVERABLE_CONNECT_FAIL, // usually your credentials are incorrect TLS_BAD_FINGERPRINT, // SHA1 does not match server certificate's fingerprint SUBSCRIBE_FAIL, // invalid topic provided INBOUND_QOS_ACK_FAIL, // an ID has been provided by the server that is no longer held by us (usually after crash/reboot with open session)
+MQTT_SERVER_UNAVAILABLE, // usually when server crashes or times out UNRECOVERABLE_CONNECT_FAIL, // usually your credentials are incorrect TLS_BAD_FINGERPRINT, // SHA1 does not match server certificate's fingerprint TLS_NO_FINGERPRINT, // HTTPS selected and no SHA1 fingerprint given TLS_NO_SSL, // TLS is not compiled in see docs "using TLS" TLS_UNWANTED_FINGERPRINT, // fp supplied when http insecure url given SUBSCRIBE_FAIL, // invalid topic provided INBOUND_QOS_ACK_FAIL, // an ID has been provided by the server that is no longer held by us (usually after crash/reboot with open session)
 OUTBOUND_QOS_ACK_FAIL,// an ID has been provided by the server that is no longer held by us (usually after crash/reboot with open session)